aboul3la/Sublist3r/README.md

 The main function will return a set of unique subdomains found by Sublist3r

 **Function Usage:**
-* domain: The domain you want to enumerate subdomains of
+* domain: The domain you want to enumerate subdomains of.
-* savefile: Save the result into a text file
+* savefile: save the output into text file.
-* ports:  specify a comma-sperated list of tcp ports to scan
+* ports: specify a comma-sperated list of the tcp ports to scan.
-* silent: Set Sublist3r to work in silent mode during execution (could be helpful when you don't need a lot of noise)
+* silent: set sublist3r to work in silent mode during the execution (helpful when you don't need a lot of noise),
-* verbose: Show the found subdomains in real time
+* verbose: display the found subdomains in real time,
-* enable_bruteforce: Enable the subbrute module
+* enable_bruteforce: enable the bruteforce module,
-* engines: Optional to choose specific OSINT engines
+* engines: (Optional) to choose specific engines,

 Example to enumerate subdomains of Yahoo.com:
 ```python